Oklahoma vs. Baylor NCAA Football Odds, Plays and Insights | November 13, 2021

 - Oklahoma has eclipsed the over/under in 66.7% of its opportunities this year (six times over nine games with a set point total).

-- Oklahoma is 4-4 against the spread and 8-0 overall this season when the team puts up more than 20.6 points.
+- Oklahoma is 4-4 against the spread and 8-0 overall this season when the team scores more than 20.6 points.

 - The Sooners have eight giveaways this season, while the Bears have 14 takeaways .